 Integrator : an electrical frequency filter used to convert a vibratory acceleration signal to one whose amplitude is proportional to velocity or displacement.

 Inverse Square Law : when Sound Power radiates from a point source, the power is distributed over larger and larger spherical surfaces as the distance from the source increases.

 Since the surface area of a sphere of radius r is A = 4·π·r2, then the intensity I (power per unit area) of radiation at distance r is I = P/A = P/(4·π·r2)

 Therefore the energy or intensity decreases (divided by 4) as the distance r is doubled.
 Measured in dB it decreases by 6 dB per doubling of distance.

 Inverse Direct Law : measuring Sound Pressure Levels is more common in the practical world and the sound level decreases by 50% every time the distances is doubled.

 However we know that intensity I ∝ p2 so the 6 dB rule still applies.
 Strictly speaking this is not Inverse Square but Inverse Proportional and is known as Inverse Direct Law.

-Isotropic : is derived from Isotropy i.e. uniform in all directions.
+Isotropic : is derived from Isotropy i.e. an object or substance which is uniform in all directions.
 In acoustics it is sometimes used to describe noise sources like loudspeakers arrange in a Dodecahedron format to give uniform sound output levels in all directions.